 Beat Link’s implementation of the sync control protocol works in both directions.
 If the DJ causes another player to become Tempo Master, the Link session will gracefully give up that role.
 The checkboxes and radio buttons will update to reflect any changes made on the players themselves.
 And if there is a DJM mixer on the network, it can tell Beat Link to turn its own Sync on or off, or become Tempo Master, and Beat Link will obey.

-If you would like to automatically connect to Carabiner and set up sync when you bring Beat Link Trigger online (because you know it is running in an environment where Carabiner will always be running), you can accomplish this using the Came Online Expression, and there is an example of how to do this in the description of that expression.
+If you would like to automatically connect to Carabiner and set up sync when you bring Beat Link Trigger online (this is especially useful now that BLT can automatically run Carabiner for you when you connect, but you can also do it if you are running your own custom build of Carabiner and can guarantee it is running before BLT goes online), you can accomplish this using the Came Online Expression, and there is an example of how to do this in the description of that expression.

 The example shown in the Came Online Expression illustrates that the Carabiner Connection window is designed for convenient use by your custom expression code.
 Here is a list of functions that you can call.